-- Hotel Tirupati Classic: Another vegetarian only restaurant.
+- Hotel Tirupati Classic: Another vegetarian-only restaurant.

 - Mehak Restaurant on Mission road

-- Aashiana: This one is another good and vegetarian only restaurant in Manali.
+- Aashiana: This one is another good and vegetarian-only restaurant in Manali.

 - If you are in for some vegetarian Himachali food then look for a small dhaba near Jana falls at Naggar.

-There are no vegetarian only restaurants in Zanskar; or at least not that I have noticed.
+There are no vegetarian-only restaurants in Zanskar, or at least not that I have noticed.
 Some small restaurants in Padum or along the way do not have chicken or mutton readily available but they serve eggs and Omelette.

 Vegetarian Restaurants in Pehalgam

-Ok this one is off the route but thought I would still add it here.
-If you are on a Kashmir trip and visiting Pahalgam, then Nathu’s rasoi and Dana Pani would be your best choice for vegetarian-only.
+Ok, this one is off the route but thought I would still add it here.
+If you are on a Kashmir trip and visiting Pahalgam, then Nathu’s Rasoi and Dana Pani would be your best choice for vegetarian-only.

 Vegetarian Restaurants in Gulmarg

-If you are planning to take a detour towards Gulmarg from Sonamarg, then Punjabi Rasoi and Bakshi Restaurant are the ones in Gulmarg serving vegetarian only.
+Anyway, if you are planning to take a detour towards Gulmarg from Sonamarg, then Punjabi Rasoi and Bakshi Restaurant are the ones in Gulmarg serving vegetarian only.
 There is another restaurant by the name of Falak which has a good veg only menu.
 Bakshi restaurant also serves Jain vegetarian.

-A heating pot, frying pan, plates, bowls; few spoons will come in real handy.
-That way, if you find a vegetarian only restaurant, you can also get some food packed for journey ahead and then use your own utensils to heat it up later.
+A heating pot, frying pan, plates, bowls, and a few spoons will come in real handy.
+That way, if you find a vegetarian-only restaurant, you can also get some food packed for the journey ahead and then use your own utensils to heat it up later.

-⇒ Maggie will come to rescue while traveling to remote places.
+Maggie will come to the rescue while traveling to such remote places.
 Though you will find it almost everywhere in Ladakh, I will still recommend that you carry a few packets before you start from Leh or any major town where you see it on sale.

 If you are a Jain by faith and have strict limitations about what and where you eat, a trip to Ladakh will be a real problem in terms of food.
 The best that I can suggest is that you carry some basic cooking and eating utensils with you.

-If you have been to Ladakh or Kashmir and know of some other vegetarian only place, please do add that information in the comments section below to help others.
+If you have been to Ladakh or Kashmir and know of some other vegetarian-only place, please do add that information in the comments section below to help others.